bbauska/JS-svg/README.md

 const sum = function(a, b) { return a + b; }
 </pre>

-In the preceding example, the variable can be used to execute the function.
+<p>In the preceding example, the variable can be used to execute the
+function.</p>

 <pre>
 sum(5, 4); -&gt; 9